Fikoko/Optivar/README.md

 ```
 ## Command-Line Options

-Command-line options for interpreter based on standard conventions and your code structure:
+Command-line options for interpreter based on standard conventions and code structure:

 ```
 --fixed-vars=N